Plantar Fasciitis

 Plantar fasciitis usually heals with nonsurgical treatments.
 If your pain and inflammation remain after several months of therapy, your provider may suggest surgery.

-If you need help for heel pain, call Westchester Podiatric Healing Medicine or book an appointment online today.
+If you need help for heel pain, call Dr. Marzano of Westchester Podiatric Medicine or book an appointment online today.